oerc0122/MDANSE/Doc/pages/analysis.rst

 both for quantitative analysis and for visualization by animated display.
 Obviously, this can be done under the hypothesis that global and internal motions are decoupled within the length and timescales of the analysis.
-MDANSE can create Global Motion Filtered Trajectory (GMFT) by filtering out global motions (made of the three translational and rotational degrees of freedom), either on the whole system or on a user-defined subset, by fitting it to a reference
+MDANSE can create global motion filtered trajectory (GMFT) by filtering out global motions (made of the three translational and rotational degrees of freedom), either on the whole system or on a user-defined subset, by fitting it to a reference